Wildlife Waystation in Sylmar for sale, comes with 160 acres, 32 chimps

 The Waystation was shut down a year ago for permit violations.
 Getting it up and running again will take a very special buyer.

 "We've had people who were interested," said Davenport.
-"We've had a rock star interested as a getaway place, maybe a recording studio; we've had film companies who were interested in using it as a back lot, so to speak."
+"We've had a rock star interested in the property as a getaway place, maybe a recording studio; we've had film companies who were interested in using it as a back lot, so to speak."

 Most of the animals, including the big cats, have been relocated, but there is still a family of chimpanzees there, 32 of them.
 And advocates are desperate to find a way to keep them together.